-c.
-Responsibilities for Site Visit Preparation, Coordination and Conduct.

-- (1) The cognizant Operations/Area Office Point of Contact shall prepare, coordinate, and conduct Department activities to support site visits. - (2) The Secretarial Officer Point of Contact should work with the Operations/Area Office Point of Contact to coordinate the involvement of Headquarters and field personnel within their organizations in preparation for and conduct of the site visit. - (3) Each affected Secretarial Officer Headquarters Program Manager should support preparation for and conduct of the site visit in coordination with the appropriate Secretarial Officer and Operations/Area Office Points of Contact.
-The cognizant Operations/Area Office Point of Contact should ensure: - (a) local facility resources including tour escorts, operational and technical expertise, and a schedule of facility activities for the duration of the site visit are provided; - (b) appropriate communication and responsiveness to requests by theBoard or its staff during the visit are provided; and - (c) affected managers, Secretarial Officer Points of Contact, Secretarial Officer Program Manager(s) and participants are kept informed of changes in the schedule or agenda.
+- c.
+Responsibilities for Site Visit Preparation, Coordination and Conduct. - (1) The cognizant Operations/Area Office Point of Contact must prepare, coordinate, and conduct Departmental activities to support site visits.
+The cognizant Operations/Area Office Point of Contact should ensure: - (a) local facility resources including tour escorts, operational and technical expertise, and a schedule of facility activities for the duration of the site visit are provided; - (b) appropriate communication and responsiveness to requests by the Board or its staff during the visit are provided; and - (c) affected managers, Secretarial Officer points of contact, Secretarial Officer Program Manager(s) and participants are kept informed of changes in the schedule or agenda. - (2) The Secretarial Officer point of contact should work with the Operations/Area Office Point of Contact to coordinate the involvement of Headquarters and field personnel within their organizations in preparation for and conduct of the site visit.